Sammy at Welcome Center

 For your entire college career, there is a maximum lifetime limit for the Federal Pell Grant of 12 full-time semesters or 600% Lifetime Eligibility Used (LEU) for your entire academic career.
 You can log on to studentaid.gov and view your LEU.

-Once you have submitted all of your required documents, in your MyVerify account you will see the message "Your file has been sent to the Financial Aid Office for review.
-No further action is required at this time."
-Once "Final Review is done" you will receive an email with further notification from our office.
+Once you have submitted all of your required documents, in your MyVerify account you will see the message "You're all caught up right now."
+Once your file review is complete you will receive a "Final Review is done" email with further notification from our office.

 Go to Financial Aid Self Service, and then select the current school year under 'Select an Award Year' .

-You will now be able to select 'Review Your Financial Aid Award Letter'.
+You will now be able to select 'Review Your Financial Aid Offer Letter'.
 For step by step instructions please check out this Financial Aid Self Service Cheatsheet and video.

 Top reasons your financial aid could be delayed: